HOT-Media/programming_foundations/small_problems/easy_8/easy_8_exercise_2.md

 Enter an adjective: blue
 Enter an adverb: quickly

 Do you walk your blue dog quickly?
-That's hilarious!
+Thats hilarious!

+Enter a noun: dog
+noun = gets.chomp

+Enter a verb: walk
+Enter an adjective: blue
+Enter an adverb: quickly

+puts "Do you #{verb} your #{adjective} #{noun} #{adverb}?
+Thats hilarious!"